craigbarnes/dte/docs/dterc.md

 ### **scroll-pgup**

-Scroll page up.
+Scroll one page up.
 Cursor position relative to top of screen is maintained.
 See also [`pgup`].

 ### **scroll-pgdown**

-Scroll page down.
+Scroll one page down.
 Cursor position relative to top of screen is maintained.
 See also [`pgdown`].

 ### **center-view**